PopovMP/micro-logger/README.md

 **micro-logger** must be initialized with the path to the log file.
 It is a good idea to set the path relative to `__dirname`.

+You have to initialize the logger only once.
+It is best to do it in the application main script `index.js` or `app.js`.

 **micro-logger** writes to the log file asynchronously (aka Fire and Forget).
 You can log only a message, or a message and sender.
 Sender can be a method name or other hint.